Introduction to Health Care Interpreting

 Undergraduate students in public health, social work, or related fields who are fluent in Mandarin, Cantonese, Korean, Vietnamese, Spanish, or Tagalog are welcome to apply.
 Language assessments are conducted prior to admission to the mandatory training, which acquaints new Volunteer Health Interpreters Organization volunteers with health interpretation practices.

 We aim to train fluent, bilingual students to interpret, or verbally translate, for health workers and patients in various healthcare settings in different languages in the San Francisco Bay Area: Mandarin, Cantonese, Korean, Vietnamese, Spanish, and Tagalog.
-Students of all linguistic backgrounds will be introduced to
+Our 40-hour training course is based on the Language Cultural Access Program curriculum from the Oakland Asian Health Services.
+Through our training, students of all linguistic backgrounds will be introduced to

 - The theory, concepts, and skills in health care interpreting